juliomeza/Movies-ETL/README.md

-# Movies ETL
+# Movies ETL (Extract Transform Load)
+## Overview

-The purpose of this code is to create an automated pipeline that takes in new data, performs the appropriate transformations, and loads the data into existing tables.
-Data will be added to a PostgreSQL database.
+Automated pipeline that takes new data (Wikipedia-dataset, Kaggle-dataset, MovieLens-dataset), performs the appropriate transformations, and loads the data into a PostgreSQL database.

+## Summary
+The same ETL can be applied to any other datasets.